The best Construction Project Management Software for you is the one that most aligns

 little point having a new system that saves you 10 minutes if it adds ten minutes to the work

 load of each member of your team.
-Where possible, trial a new system with a trusted core
+Where possible, workshop/trial a new system with a trusted core

 group to really ‘test drive’ the collaborative features of the software.
 This is likely to

-highlight the pros, cons and potential challenges that could come from a wider role out.
+highlight the pros, cons and potential challenges that could come from a wider roll out.

 - Do the benefits justify the cost?